Quantization for infinite affine transformations: Optimal sets of -means for

 \begin{proof} By Lemma~\ref{lemma68}, it is known that the points in an optimal set of two-means can not lie on an oblique line of the affine set.
-Thus, by Lemma~\ref{lemma67}, we see that $\set{ (\frac 16, \frac 12), (\frac 56, \frac 12)}$ forms an optimal set of two-means with quantization error $0.138889$.
-Due to symmetry, $\set{(\frac 12, \frac 16), (\frac 12, \frac 56)}$ forms another optimal set of two-means (see Figure~\ref{Fig2}), and thus the proposition is yielded. \end{proof}
+Thus, by Lemma~\ref{lemma67}, we see that $\set{ (\frac 16, \frac 12), (\frac 56, \frac 12)}$ forms an optimal set of two-means with quantization error $\frac{5}{36}$.
+Due to symmetry, $\set{(\frac 12, \frac 16), (\frac 12, \frac 56)}$ forms another optimal set of two-means (see Figure~\ref{Fig2}); thus, the assertion follows. \end{proof}